-• Deadline: Applications are due Wednesday, May 2, 2018 at 5:00 p.m.
+• Deadline: Applications are due Wednesday, January 30, 2019 at 5:00 p.m.
 Eastern Time to CNCS.

 Single-state applicant deadlines to Commissions may be significantly before the CNCS deadlines, so prospective state applicants should contact the Commission in the state or territory where they intend to apply as early as possible.
-The list of Commissions can be found here: http://www.nationalservice.gov/about/contact-us/state-service-commissions
+The list of Commissions can be found on CNCS's website.

-• Application Notification: Successful applicants will be notified by Monday, June 25, 2018.
+• Application Notification: Successful applicants will be notified by Monday, April 1, 2019.